Pakistani security agencies to investigate activist's murder

 Sabeen Mahmud was leaving her Karachi cafe, where she holds art exhibitions and talks, when gunman on a motorcycle attacked her on Friday evening.
 Her mother, who was with her, was wounded, police said.

-Military spokesman Asim Bajwal condemned the killing in a message on his Twitter feed and said the intelligence agencies had been tasked to help investigators apprehend the perpetrators.
+Military spokesman Asim Bajwa condemned the killing in a message on his Twitter feed and said the intelligence agencies had been tasked to help investigators apprehend the perpetrators.

 Prime Minister Nawaz Sharif and the U.S. embassy in Islamabad also condemned the killing.